I-45 Central Walker County Project

 - The freeway within the project limits was constructed in the early 1960s.

-- Passenger and truck traffic has greatly increased during the 50-year lifespan of the facility.
+- Passenger and truck traffic has greatly increased during the last 60 years.

 - I-45 serves as the primary hurricane and disaster evacuation route for metro Houston and Galveston.

 Segment 2A is a proposed 4.4 mile long project in the city limits of Huntsville from 0.3 miles north of SH 19 to 0.9 miles north of SH 30.
 It would widen I-45 from four to six lanes and would include reconstruction and realignment of the main lanes and ramps; improving drainage structures and bridges; and improvements to frontage roads, crossroads adjacent to new ramps, and interchanges.
 The project also includes adding collector-distributor roads, which is a road that parallels and connects the main travel lanes and frontage roads.

 The proposed Segment 2A project would require additional right of way of approximately 11.5 acres and would displace four commercial structures.
 This project began in October 2021 with a project cost of $210 million.